vryy/4C/.gitlab/merge_request_templates/MERGE_REQUEST_TEMPLATE.md

 ## Related Issues
 <!---
-If applicable, let everybody know how this merge request is related to any other open issues or merge requests:
+If applicable, let us know how this merge request is related to any other open issues or pull requests:
 -->
 * Closes
 * Blocks